toolleeo/cli-apps/README.md

 * [pup](https://github.com/ericchiang/pup) - Parsing HTML at the command line.
 * [pv](https://github.com/a-j-wood/pv) - The pv command is used to monitor the progress of data through pipe.
 * [rare](https://github.com/zix99/rare) - Realtime regex-extraction and aggregation into common formats such as histograms, bar graphs, numerical summaries, tables, and more!
-* [sd](https://github.com/chmln/sd) - s[earch] & d[isplace] - An intuitive find & replace CLI; a possible replacement for sed.
+* [sd](https://github.com/chmln/sd) - s[earch] & d[isplace] - An intuitive find & replace CLI
 * [skim](https://github.com/lotabout/skim) - Fuzzy Finder in rust.
+* [smenu](https://github.com/p-gen/smenu) - Started as a lightweight and flexible terminal menu generator, it evolved into a powerful and versatile CLI selection tool for interactive or scripting use.
 * [squeeze](https://github.com/aymericbeaumet/squeeze) - Enables to extract rich information from any text (raw, JSON, HTML, YAML, etc).
-* [swordfish-rs](https://github.com/vim-zz/swordfish-rs) - Mimics real person behavior with realtime typing into terminal; uses a screenplay where text and timings are specified.
+* [swordfish-rs](https://github.com/vim-zz/swordfish-rs) - Mimics real person behavior with realtime typing into terminal
 * [teip](https://github.com/greymd/teip) - Select partial standard input and replace with the result of another command.
 * [to-double-quotes](https://github.com/sindresorhus/to-double-quotes-cli) - Convert matching single-quotes to double-quotes.
 * [to-single-quotes](https://github.com/sindresorhus/to-single-quotes-cli) - Convert matching double-quotes to single-quotes.